julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "No man should bring children into the world who is unwilling to persevere to the end in their nature and education." - Plato
+> "By Time and Age full many things are taught." - Aeschylus